ecmwf-training/c3s-training/intro.md

 The Jupyter notebooks provided by the Copernicus Climate Change Service (C3S) are designed for a diverse audience interested in climate data analysis.
 This includes climate scientists, researchers and data analysts seeking to understand and interpret climate data.
 Additionally, educators and students aiming to enhance their knowledge of climate data processing will find these tutorials beneficial.

+It is expected that users have a foundational level of python and expereince working in a Jupyter environment when running the Notebooks.

 <br>

 ## Learning objectives